 Walla Walla Community College is an open-door, higher education institution.
 All qualified individuals are accepted who are at least 18 years of age or are graduates of an accredited high school or have an equivalent certificate, i.e., General Educational Development (GED).
-Applicants under the age of 18 at the time of registration and who are not high school graduates must complete the Under-Age Admission Policy paperwork or be participating in an enrollment option program designed for high school students such as Running Start or Alternative Education Program.
+Applicants under the age of 18 at the time of registration and who are not high school graduates must complete the Under-Age Admission Policy paperwork available online at wwcc.edu/underage or be participating in a program designed for high school students.

 Some programs have specific admission procedures and limited space; therefore, admission to the College does not guarantee availability of all programs or courses.
 Please review special admission procedures for workforce programs under entrance requirements for the specific program of interest.
-Under-age admission policy and procedures are available online.